 With this work, we take a significant step forward in addressing the challenges of topological graph representation learning and introduce \textit{Topological Evolution Rate (TopER)}.
 This novel approach refines the Persistent Homology process to efficiently capture graph substructures, thereby mitigating the significant computational demands of calculating complex topological features.
-As graph representation learning aligns naturally with Topological Data Analysis, \textit{TopER} excels in graph clustering and classification tasks where it achieves the best rank in experiments.
-Furthermore, simplifying graph data into a low dimensional space, \textit{TopER} creates intuitive visualizations that reveal clusters, outliers, and other essential topological features, as demonstrated in~\Cref{fig:2Dintro}.
+As graph representation learning aligns naturally with Topological Data Analysis, \textit{TopER} excels in graph clustering and classification tasks, where it achieves the best rank in experiments.
+Furthermore, simplifying graph data into a low-dimensional space, \textit{TopER} creates intuitive visualizations that reveal clusters, outliers, and other essential topological features, as demonstrated in~\Cref{fig:2Dintro}.
 As a result, \textit{TopER} merges interpretability with efficiency in graph representation learning, providing an ideal balance that can scale to large graphs.

-To our knowledge, \textit{TopER} is the first topology-based graph representation learning method that can create low-dimensional, efficient, and scalable graph representations.
+To our knowledge, \textit{TopER} is the first topology-based graph representation method that can create low-dimensional, efficient, and scalable graph representations.